chumaky/datero-docs/docs/connectors/mssql.md

 ## Data Querying
 Click on the `Query Editor` icon in the left navigation panel.
-You will see `pets` schema in the `Datero` object tree.
+You will see `cosmo` schema in the `Datero` object tree.
-If you expand it, you will see `animals` table from original `mssql` database.
+If you expand it, you will see `planets` table from original `mssql` database.
 Its definition was automatically imported.

 To query data just write a query in the editor and press `Ctrl+Enter` or click green `Run` button above.